Sustainability 2: The Universality of Design

 Furthermore, design is undertaken universally, by humans of every age, size, shape, color, ethnicity, faith, nation and culture; no one group or subset holds the reins of design in exclusivity.
 A young hacker creating a nifty software packet is no less a designer than a cadre of architects shaping a city center.
 All that differs is the type and scale and impact of their designs.
 The impact of design may be felt bottom-up, as in the case of that young hacker independently inserting a bit of computer code onto a network, or it may be felt top-down, as in the case of that cadre of architects working at the behest of a public commission.
 Who is to say that, as the world turns, the nifty software packet might not change our collective future more than the gleaming city center?

 Each and every one of the better attributes of good design — correctness, fitness, proportion, balance, harmony, narrative, focus, intent, contrast, efficiency, impact, meaning, clarity, vision, and so on — may thus be applied to virtually any of life’s pursuits, bottom-up or top-down, from virtually anywhere.
 Throughout this series of articles, I will therefore discuss good design as applied — variously — to our selves, our bodies, our clothes, our homes, our belongings, our careers, our vehicles, our professions, our cities, even our cultures.
 And I will discuss ways in which good design may be applied by virtually anyone anywhere.
+You need not ben an artist or architect to redesign your life and world.

 - Sustainability 3: What is Good Design?